MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 |  [**Export Engage files with the API**](#export-large-file-volumes-with-the-api) |  When exporting large volumes of files, use the API.
 You can specify a date range and include files from external networks.
 This method is best for archiving data. |

-## Access the Data Export options
+## Access data export options

-Use the Data export page in the admin portal to access all data exports.
+Access all export options from the Data export page in the Engage admin portal.

 1. Select the **Governance and compliance** tab.
 2. Select **Data Export**.